Literature / The Once and Future King

 The Once and Future King provides examples of the following tropes:

-Adaptation Dye-Job: Guinever is stated to have jet-black hair, although the narrator admits that in most stories, including the author's source material, she is blond.
+- Adaptation Dye-Job: Guenever is stated to have jet-black hair, although the narrator admits that in most stories, including the author's source material, she is blond.

 There was a real corkindrill hanging from the rafters, very life-like and horrible with glass eyes and scaly tail stretched out behind it.
 When its master came into the room it winked one eye in salutation, although it was stuffed.

 - Argument of Contradictions: Sir Grummore and King Pellinore have a rather lengthy one following a battle, first about whether Pellinore said "Pax" or "Pax Non," then about whether or not he's a cad, then a bit later about him being a cheat.
 The whole thing continues on and off for about a page.

 - Authority in Name Only: King Pellinore doesn't actually have a kingdom to rule over, instead he acts like any other knight chasing the Questing Beast.

 - Badass Creed: The song of the hawks in The Sword in the Stone.